arfai1213/AWS-SOA-C02/README.md

         - Use Facebook/Amazon/ Google or other OpenID providers to log in
     - Cross Account Access
         - users from one AWS account to access resources in another
+- `Role`, `RoleSessionName` and `Audience` are required attributes which needs to be present in SAML assertion send to AWS STS.

 Key Terms:
 - Federation: combning or joining a list of users in one domain with a list of users in another domain (such as Active Directory)